ofWorks/ofworks/ofGen.md

 frameworks: [Security, IOKit]
 ```

-## To be implemented soon
-- [ ] Addons with git address. so you can move a project to another computer and it will clone automatically if addon is not there.
-You will be able to pinpoint a tag or a branch.
+---

+## 🧩 Roadmap / Coming Soon

+- [ ] Addons with a git address: clone automatically on missing addons when moving projects between machines, with support for specific tags or branches.

+---